View All Articles

 March 12, 2024

-Called autologous TIL therapy, this novel approach utilizes the patient’s own T-cells to combat the disease.
-“We isolate the cancer-specific T-cells from a resected tumor, expand and proliferate them, producing anywhere from one billion to 150 billion cells,” says Dr. Thomas, who specializes in the treatment of melanoma, sarcoma and gastrointestinal conditions.
-“We then infuse the T-cells back to the patient, combined with additional medications to re-energize these cytotoxic T-cells against the cancer.
-This is done in a single infusion during one hospital admission.”
+Called autologous TIL therapy, this novel approach utilizes the patient's own T-cells to combat the disease.
+"We isolate the cancer- specific T-cells from a resected tumor, expand and proliferate them, producing anywhere from one billion to 150 billion cells," says Tirrell Johnson, MD, who specializes in the treatment of melanoma, head and neck, sarcoma and thoracic conditions, and is the director of early phase therapeutics.
+"We then infuse the T-cells back to the patient, combined with additional medications to re-energize these cytotoxic T-cells against the cancer.
+This is done in a single infusion during one hospital admission."

 Related Articles